BuddhistCAT/New-Project-Template/documentation/README.md

 ## Step-2: Add the source text

-Start by adding the source text to [root/001.txt](../root/001.txt) file.
+Start by adding the source text the file named `001.txt` in the directory `root` in the project repository you have just created.

 **NOTE:** The source text should be segmented in the way where each line in the file represents a fragment of text to be translated (i.e. loosely speaking a sentence).